Its-Just-Nans/csv-to-custom-json/README.md

 ### Structure JSON

-First you need to create the schema of your futur JSON
+First you need to create the schema of your future JSON

 ```javascript
 const schema = {